Prerequisite and License

 • Linux.

 • Ruby programming language.
-There are two ways to install.
+There are two ways to install it.
 One is installing the distribution’s package.
-The other is using rbenv and ruby-build.
-If you want to use the latest version of ruby, use rbenv.
+The other is using a Ruby version manager such as rbenv, asdf, or mise.
+Using a version manager is recommended if you want to use the latest version of Ruby.

 • Rake.